Sy-FAR: Symmetry-based Fair Adversarial Robustness: Introduction

 \item Interestingly, we find that \defense{} is more computationally efficient (\secref{sec:experiment_results:time}) and consistent at optimizing models for fairness and robustness (\secref{sec:experiment_results:stability}) than alternative approaches.

 \end{itemize}

-The paper proceeds as follows. \secref{sec:relwork} discusses related work, \secref{sec:threat} lays out the threat model, and \secref{sec:technical_approach} presents the technical approach behind \defense{}.
-Subsequently, \secref{sec:experiment_setup} describes our experimental setup before we proceed to presenting our results for fair (class-level) source- and target-class adversarial robustness in \secref{sec:experiment_results} and group fairness in \secref{sec:fairness_subgrp}. \secref{sec:conclude} wraps the paper with concluding remarks.
+The paper proceeds as follows.
+We next discuss related work (\secref{sec:relwork}), lay out the threat model (\secref{sec:threat}), and present the technical approach behind \defense{} (\secref{sec:technical_approach}).
+Subsequently, we describe our experimental setup (\secref{sec:experiment_setup}) before we present our results for fair (class-level) source- and target-class adversarial robustness (\secref{sec:experiment_results}) and group fairness (\secref{sec:fairness_subgrp}).
+We wrap the paper with discussion of limitations and future work (\secref{sec:limitations}) and concluding remarks (\secref{sec:conclude}).